-- g) Reserve officers shall attach a copy of their monthly time report to their secondary employment authorization request form; - h) Reserve officers shall follow all policies and procedures of NOPD, the NOPD Reserve Division and this Agreement while working secondary employment; and - i) Reserve officers are prohibited from coordinating secondary employment for any member of the Department, either regular or reserve members.
+- e) Reserve officers who volunteer a minimum of 40 hours in a calendar month will be eligible to work a maximum of 32 hours of secondary employment during the following calendar month[Subparagraph stricken]; - f) [Subparagraph stricken] Reserve ranking officers are not authorized to approve secondary employment.
+All request forms shall be submitted to the Commander of the Reserve Division for approval and forwarding through the chain of command; - g) The Coordinating Office shall monitor monthly time reports annual authorization forms for reserve officers to ensure compliance with this agreement Reserve officers shall attach a copy of their monthly time report to their secondary employment authorization request form; and - h) Reserve officers shall follow all policies and procedures of NOPD, the NOPD Reserve Division and this Agreement while working secondary employment. - i) [Subparagraph stricken]Reserve officers are prohibited from coordinating secondary employment for any member of the Department, either regular or reserve members.
 Reserve officers are also prohibited from individually or cooperatively coordinating secondary employment and the collection of fees for secondary employment contracted through the Coordinating Office.